filip-szczepankiewicz/fwf_seq_resources/Siemens/readme.md

 The experimental variant is similar to the advanced variant, but includes untested and experimental functions.

 #### "s" - Simple
 The simple variant is maximally automated for simplified use.
 It uses only pre-defined gradient waveforms (hard coded; no need for waveform library) for linear, planar and spherical b-tensor encoding.
+This variant is limited to b-values of 2 ms/µm<sup>2</sup> to avoid duty cycle issues.

 #### "c" - Connectome
 From sequence version 1.13, this variant is tailored specifically to the Connectome system.
 It adjusts several features that are only relevant for the strong gradients at this system.